Tanuj1718/MakeYourMoney/Readme.md

 ## Features

+### User Authentication
-### User Authentication: Secure signup and login functionality using JWT for token-based authentication.
+Secure signup and login functionality using JWT for token-based authentication.

+### Dashboard
-### Dashboard: Users can access a personalized dashboard once logged in.
+Users can access a personalized dashboard once logged in.

-### Business Idea Generator: The core functionality allows users to input their budget, location, and language preferences.
+### Business Idea Generator
+The core functionality allows users to input their budget, location, and language preferences.
 The platform generates 5 business ideas tailored to their input, including:

 * Title and description
 * Budget allocation